 3. Google Maps tracks location history

-Google tracks location history of the users which is used to power a feature called Timeline.
-It gives a detailed insight into the daily activities and places visited.
+Google tracks the location history of the users which is used to power a feature called Timeline.
+It gives a detailed insight into the daily activities, and places visited.
 For instance, walking, driving, visiting a market, etc.

 4. Go to Mars and Moon

 Google Maps even allows you to explore other bodies in our solar system.
 Currently, the list includes Moon and Mars.
-The imagery is not as detailed, but it does give a rough idea about the surface and the names of the location known to the human kind.
+The imagery is not as detailed, but it does give a rough idea about the surface and the names of the location known to humankind.